joshuamoorhouse101-cmyk/Portfolio/README.md

 # Josh Moorhouse - Cybersecurity Portfolio

-**Security+ certified cybersecurity professional with hands-on SOC, EDR, and incident investigation experience.
-Skilled in log analysis, threat detection, endpoint/network monitoring, and digital forensics.
-Background in IT risk consulting and IAM enables effective assessment of vulnerabilities and improvement of security posture.**
+**Security+ certified cybersecurity professional with hands-on lab experience in SOC, EDR, and incident investigation.
+Skilled in log analysis, threat detection, and digital forensics, with a strong foundation in IT risk consulting and IAM to assess vulnerabilities and improve security posture.**

 ---